Cub Cadet Challenger 750 Problems

 3. Transmission Issues

-Most Cub Cadet Challenger 750 users say they sometimes engage the reverse gear, only for the machine to start grinding while backing up.
+Most Cub Cadet Challenger 750 users say they sometimes engage the reverse gear, only for the machine to grind while backing up.

 Sometimes it’s a clutch problem—where the gear does not engage, but in most cases, it’s a transmission problem.

-Transmission problems occur when the Cub Cadet Challenger 750 runs on oxidised hydraulic oil or old oil.
+Transmission problems occur when the Cub Cadet Challenger 750 runs on oxidized or old hydraulic oil.
 A faulty transmission part could also be the reason.

 Solution